RUCAIBox/RecBole/asset/time_test_result/Sequential_recommendation.md

-## Time (per epoch) and memory cost of sequential recommendation models
+## Time and memory cost of sequential recommendation models

 ### Datasets information: